 My D-Day arrival in Normandy was on board the Mont St Michel of Brittany Ferries.
-Arriving in Ouistreham Port at 0645hrs, I was only half an earlier and a few hundred yards away from where troops landed seventy years before.
-Most who landed near Caen in 1944 were from 3rd Infantry Division and included the 2nd Royal Ulster Rifles.
+Arriving in Ouistreham Port near Sword Beach at 0645hrs, I was only half an earlier and a few hundred yards away from where troops landed seventy years before.
+Most who landed near Caen in 1944 were from 3rd Infantry Division and included 2nd Battalion Royal Ulster Rifles.

 By 0800hrs in 1944, the British Army had secured the beachhead and had begun the inland advance.
 They would later rendezvous with 6th Airborne Division at Pegasus Bridge.
 The centre of Caen was my destination.

 The 70th anniversary of D-Day commemorations saw many heads of state visit Ouistreham.
 The port town was the setting for the official international commemoration ceremony.
 The journey into Caen from Ouistreham came to a stop on several occasions due to roadblocks and heavy security.
 All public transport was off for the morning.

 During World War Two, the Battle of Normandy robbed Caen of many of its historic buildings.
 Much medieval architecture and the university campus received heavy damage during the prolonged bombing of Operation Charnwood.
 Still, seventy years later, many old buildings dotted around the centre of Caen are worth visiting.
 Signposts, plaques, and flags tell the stories from William the Conqueror to the liberation of Normandy.

 The liberation of Caen came on 9th July 1944 – over a month after D-Day.
 There are many references to the British and Canadian liberators throughout the streets.
 The Royal Ulster Rifles, in particular, are held in high esteem.
 A memorial to the Rifles stands just outside the castle gates.